bcosca/fatfree/readme.md

 ```
 [subset] array of mapper objects that match the criteria
-[count] number of of subsets available
+[count] number of subsets available
 [pos] actual subset position
 ```